PmagPy/PmagPy-docs/_sources/intro.md

 # PmagPy: An open source package for paleomagnetic data analysis

 PmagPy is a set of tools written in Python for the analysis of paleomagnetic data.
 It facilitates interpretation of demagnetization data, paleointensity data, and data from other types of rock magnetic experiments.
-The package is hosted on Github (https://github.com/PmagPy/PmagPy) and can be installed via PyPi (https://pypi.org/project/pmagpy/).
+The package is hosted on Github (https://github.com/PmagPy/PmagPy) and can be pip installed via PyPi (https://pypi.org/project/pmagpy/).
 PmagPy can be used to create a wide variety of useful plots.
 It is designed to work with the MagIC database (https://earthref.org/MagIC), allowing manipulation of downloaded data sets as well as preparation of new contributions for uploading to the MagIC database.
-It also supports the use of Jupyter notebooks for fully documented and nicely illustrated data analysis.
+Utilizing PmagPy within Jupyter notebooks enables fully documented and nicely illustrated data analysis.

 ::::{grid} 1 1 2 3
 :class-container: text-center
 :gutter: 3

 :::{grid-item-card}
-:link: installation/osx_pip
+:link: installation/PmagPy_install
 :link-type: doc
 :class-header: bg-light